 Protect Your Pet From Communicable Illnesses

 The first vital step any pet owner can make in fortifying a cat's immune system is to keep the cat indoors.
 This advice extends to otherwise healthy cats that are not infected with feline leukemia.
 Indoor cats live significantly longer than outdoor felines.
-This is partly due to the fact that indoor cats are not exposed to the cocktail of harmful and communicable cat illnesses that lie waiting in the outdoor environment.
+This is partly due to the fact indoor cats are not exposed to the cocktail of harmful and communicable cat illnesses that lie waiting in the outdoor environment.
 Maintaining an outdoor animal may initially seem like a good idea because many people believe cats need to roam as they do naturally in the wild.
 However, wild cats frequently suffer from illnesses and often lose their lives to predators.
 So, keeping your cat indoors is probably the better of the two options.

 A cat infected with feline leukemia cannot be expected to survive long if he remains in an outdoor environment.
 A simple flu virus or infection can have extremely deleterious effects on the cat's weakened immune system, thus spiraling the cat into a debilitating state.
 Not only does this hurt your cat, the numerous vet visits to treat these uncontrollable secondary infections become very costly over time.